 Another popular Fatih restaurant, Mivan, is one of the best places to eat in the district.
 Its excellent location makes the restaurant the perfect spot for a winter trip to Istanbul.

-The restaurant has a rich menu with kebabs, steaks, grills, and other delicious meat-based food, perfect for warming up in the cold weather.
+The restaurant offers a rich menu of kebabs, steaks, grills, and other delicious meat dishes, perfect for warming up on cold days.
 Mivan also has many vegan and vegetarian food options, as well as a rich selection of coffee.

-What To Eat And Drink During Winter In Istanbul
+What To Eat And Drink In Istanbul In Winter

 Istanbul is known for its rich cuisine with delicious dishes.
-So, whenever you visit Istanbul, you can always have the opportunity to sample delicious local food and beverages.
+Whenever you visit Istanbul, you can always sample delicious local food and beverages.

 Here are some of the most popular winter foods you should try:

-• Salep.
-Salep is actually a flour made from a type of orchid.
+- Salep.
+Salep is actually a flour made from an orchid.
 However, when you say “Salep,” most Turks will think of the beverage made from that flour.
-It’s a starchy and sweet drink usually preferred in winter
+It’s a starchy and sweet drink usually preferred in winter.

-• Boza.
-A fermented beverage made of grains, wheat, or barley, boza is another popular winter beverage.
-It has a thick consistency, a bit thicker than salep, and a tangy flavor
+- Boza.
+Another popular winter beverage, boza, is a fermented drink made from grains such as wheat or barley.
+It has a thick consistency, a bit thicker than salep, and a tangy flavor.

-• Turkish coffee.
+- Turkish coffee.
 Nothing beats sipping Turkish coffee at a local coffee house in the chilly Istanbul winter.
-If you’re planning a winter trip to Istanbul, you should definitely experience this unique culture
+If you’re planning a winter trip to Istanbul, you should definitely experience this unique culture—lots of tea.
+Turks have a rich tea culture, where the beverage is ubiquitous in daily life.
+So, be ready to drink lots of tea during your winter trip to Istanbul.r

-Istanbul occasionally sees temperatures around and even below 3°C (37.4°F).
+Istanbul occasionally sees temperatures around 3°C (37.4°F) or even below.
 So, you should be ready for the chilly weather.

-Packing the right items is the key to having a cozy and peaceful winter trip to Istanbul.
+Packing the right items is key to a cozy, peaceful winter trip to Istanbul.
 As long as you have the right gear and clothing, you can experience Istanbul’s unique winter atmosphere without getting cold.

 Here are some of the essential items to pack for a winter trip: